 At this point, importance of digital marketing is obvious for most enterprises.
-For businesses looking into the future it is of utmost importance to establish a solid online presence and keep up with the latest digital trends.
+For businesses looking into the future, it is important to establish a solid online presence and keep up with the latest digital trends.
 For startups this is especially the case, since their whole premise is based on innovation and providing new creative solutions.

 Think Digital Marketing Before you Even Launch